ooz/blog/2018/my-interview-checklist/README.md

 Questions to ask ordered by stage (when to ask in the interviewing process) and topic.

 * How is the interview process structured?
-* How do you typically on-board new developers?

 ### Organization, management, culture